vishvAsa/AgamaH/AryaH/hinduism/branches/nyAya-vaisheShike/articles/vaisheShika-sUtrANi_moise_thITe/1_Introduction_to_Indian_philosophy_and_VaisheShika.md

 ‘species’ and ‘genus’ of a substance seem to be the same.
 If he did so, he should have been able to differentiate it, or at least mention it in relation to the puzzling question regarding the status of individual instances of colour in a universal colour \(e.g. redness\).70 However, he did not.
 In so doing, he could have averted the problem of universals, deemed by Nominalists as a

-66  Halbfass 1992: 234.
+[^66]:  Halbfass 1992: 234.

-67  Halbfass has pointed out that antyaviśeṣa is neither a number nor a ‘principium individuationis’; but what is it?
+[^67]:  Halbfass has pointed out that antyaviśeṣa is neither a number nor a ‘principium individuationis’; but what is it?
 A ‘reference’ that identifies the nature of a substance as ultimately distinct?
 Or is it a real entity that exists in the nature of the substance itself?
 Such questions and possible new answers may come from Dvaita Vedānta philosophy where viśeṣa has been defined not as an independent entity \(for that would have compromised the dualism of this school\), and neither as a relation nor even as a new quality, Sharma 1962: 50.

-68  Regis \(1976: 157\), for instance, argues that there is no principle of individuation in Aristotle, who talked about the matte in a very elliptical or implicit manner; for Regis, an entity is an individual par excellence and it is not necessary to put forward a principle of individuation, nor to see one given by Aristotle.
+[^68]:  Regis \(1976: 157\), for instance, argues that there is no principle of individuation in Aristotle, who talked about the matte in a very elliptical or implicit manner; for Regis, an entity is an individual par excellence and it is not necessary to put forward a principle of individuation, nor to see one given by Aristotle.

-69  Ackrill \(2002: 77\) suggests that Aristotle’s last sentence of Cat 1b15 \(animal should be predicated of the individual man also for the individual man is both a man and an animal\) should be emended because The Philosopher refers only to ‘differentiae divisivae’ \(and not to differentiae constitutivae as well\).
+[^69]:  Ackrill \(2002: 77\) suggests that Aristotle’s last sentence of Cat 1b15 \(animal should be predicated of the individual man also for the individual man is both a man and an animal\) should be emended because The Philosopher refers only to ‘differentiae divisivae’ \(and not to differentiae constitutivae as well\).
 Yet, I believe that Aristotle has a slip of the tongue intuition, for he distinguishes between 3 ontological levels, but he did not elaborate further, for he did not wish to contradict the dualistic theory of predication.

-70  See Notes in Ackrill 2002\).
+[^70]:  See Notes in Ackrill 2002\).
 Duns Scotus made one step to clarification when he argues on the perceptivity of accidentals: we do not comprehend the individuating difference ‘per se,’ but rather the accidental features that define the essences of objects, which we perceive, see Duns Scotus Lectura 142–3, Early Oxford Lecture on Individuation ed.
 Wolter, Allan B., 2005.

-* Introduction to Indian philosophy and Vaiśeṣika * 19
+{{19}}

 fallacy.
 However, Aristotle wishes only to clarify and avert the confusion between synonyms, homonyms, and paronyms, but more importantly, aims